Charities have ongoing obligations to the ACNC that they must meet in order to remain registered.

 Charities must notify the ACNC if any of the following details change:

 - legal name

-- ‘responsible persons’ (people who are members of your charity's governing body including directors or committee members, or its trustees) – you need to let us know if someone takes on or finishes the role of a responsible person, and
+- Responsible People (people who are members of your charity's governing body, including directors or committee members, or its trustees)

-- governing documents (such as its constitution, rules or trust deed).
+- governing document (such as its constitution, rules or trust deed).

-You must also let us know if you think your charity is not meeting its ongoing obligations to the ACNC in a significant way, and as a result, your organisation is no longer entitled to be registered.
+You must also notify us if you think your charity is not meeting its ongoing obligations to the ACNC in a significant way, and as a result, your organisation is no longer entitled to be registered.

 Report information annually

 All charities must report annually to the ACNC (except charities that are Aboriginal and Torres Strait Islander corporations registered with the Office of the Registrar of Indigenous Corporations).